Pyrite also Known as Fools Gold

 The Mineral Pyrite | Properties and Meaning

-In many Hollywood films involving pirates you'd often see them biting a gold coin to confirm it was real but this was almost certainly created for the big screen.
-Whilst biting down on pure gold may well leave teeth marks, biting a coin at this period in time would not have the same effect because coins were alloyed with another metal so would have been considerably harder.
+In many Hollywood films involving pirates they would often be seen biting into a gold coin to confirm that it was real but this was almost certainly created for the big screen.
+Whilst biting down on pure gold may well leave teeth marks, biting a coin from this period in time would not have the same effect because coins were alloyed with another metal so would have been considerably harder.

 What Exactly is Pyrite?

 Pyrite.
-Photo by Ron Wolf - Flickr
+Photo; Ron Wolf

-Ironically pyrite and gold form under similar conditions and can even occur together within the same rock.
-Inclusions of gold are not uncommon which means that pyrite could be used as an ore because there are many other more suitable minerals from which it can be extracted.
+Ironically pyrite and gold form under very similar conditions and can even occur together within the same rock.
+Inclusions of gold are not uncommon which means that pyrite could be used as an ore of gold but rarely is because there are many other more suitable minerals from which this precious metal can be extracted.

-More Pyrite Facts
+A Few More Facts

-The name pyrite comes from the Greek word pyr meaning fire because when struck against metal or another hard surface it sparks.
+The name pyrite originates from the Greek word pyr meaning fire because when struck against metal or another hard surface it sparks.
 This was one of the earliest methods used by man to create fire.
 Interestingly the wheel-lock gun developed around the year 1500 was ignited by spinning a spring-loaded steel wheel against a small piece of pyrite in order to generate sparks.
-The sparks subsequently ignited the gunpowder which in turn ignited the charge in the gun's barrel.
+The sparks then ignited the gunpowder which in turn ignited the charge in the gun's barrel.

-In crystal healing pyrite is used as an energy shield to block negative energy and prevent energy escaping from the physical body and aura.
+In crystal healing pyrite is used as an energy shield to block negative energy and to prevent energy escaping from the physical body and aura.
 It also strengthens confidence in masculinity and is said to be helpful for psychosomatic related issues.